Henry Rago: Overview

 These are rare and beautiful poems by an exceedingly rare poet.
 I mean that Henry Rago, who began with a surpassing lyrical talent and a mind as quick as a fish, has stood off the blandishments of his own abilities; which is a more particular way of saying that he has resisted the temptations of poetry.
 His poems are natural, sure and right, without one surrender to the siren of virtuosity.
 Hence they have a grace and purity, which come only from true things, and a trueness, which comes only to, tempered things.
 In these splendid, almost unbelievable poems, Rago bring back the crystalline, Arielesque quality that poets forty years ago considered indispensable – compression without density, harmony without artifice.
 I find these poems continually rewarding.

-He has recorded poems for the archives of the Library of Congress and for the Lamont Library at Harvard among the many places throughout the world he lectured on literature and philosophy, and read his poems.
+Notably, he has recorded poems for the archives of the Library of Congress, the Lamont Library at Harvard, and other institutions (among the many places throughout the world where he lectured on literature and philosophy, and read his poems).

 Henry Rago was married to painter Juliet Rago and had four children.